linkdata/rinse/README.md

 First, a temporary directory is created for the job.
 This will be mounted in the container as `/var/rinse`.

-The original document is renamed to `input` with it's extension preserved.

 Then, each of these stages run in their own container, which is destroyed as soon as the stage is complete. `rinse` removes files as soon as possible after each stage.
 At the end, only the final `document-rinsed.pdf` file remains on disk until the job is deleted, which also deletes the final PDF.

+If we were given an URL, we use `wget` from the container to download the document.
+This stage allows the container to access the network (except for localhost).

+The original document is renamed to `input` with it's extension preserved.

 If the language is to be auto-detected, Apache Tika is used to do so.